 Once you become part of a Sandbox Cohort you will have to:

 - Attend a kick-off session

-- Attend a mentoring session once a month (attendence at all mentoring sessions is mandatory)
+- Actively participate in a mentoring session once a month (attendance and participation at all mentoring sessions is mandatory)

 - Attend 4 workshops or an equivalent class